-When it comes to Shakespeare, I sometimes feel that over the years I’ve seen the good, the bad and the ugly in the good, the bad and the ugly – on stage and screen.
+When it comes to Shakespeare, I sometimes feel that over the years I’ve seen the good, the bad and the ugly, on stage and screen.

-With this is mind I thought it was time to expand my Shakespeare-watching with a play I haven’t seen before, or if I have it was so long ago I’ve now forgotten it (though with my aged memory it’s perfectly possible I actually saw it at the Globe Theatre in the 17th century).
+With this is mind I thought it was time to expand my Shakespeare-watching with a play I haven’t seen before (though my children will tell you I saw it at the Globe Theatre in the 17th century).

-Set in the present day, Rome is continually at war with neighbouring state Volsci – and because of the resultant grain shortages and crackdowns on civil liberties, it is also beset by food riots and unrest.
+Set in the present day, Rome is continually at war with neighbouring state Volsci; the resultant grain shortages and crackdowns on civil liberties have also left it beset by food riots and unrest.
 The people are angry particularly at brilliant but uncaring general Caius Martius (Ralph Fiennes).

 His mortal enemy is Tullus Aufidius, warlord and commander of Volsci’s armed forces (a gritty performance from Gerard Butler.
 It’s good to see him showing us what he can really do with a decent script, even if he did have to go back 400 years for it).